mozerpol/NotesFromLearning/q_and_a/README.md

 the same process node can run at much higher frequency than FPGAs.

 ### 2. What is the difference between a combinational and sequential circuit? <a name="12"></a> [UP↑](#tof)
-- **Combinational circuit** - can't remember the previous states, the output is determined by the current input values.
-Examples: Adder, Subtractor, Decoder, Encoder, Multiplexer, and De-multiplexer.
+- **Combinational circuit** - output depends on the input velue, can't remember the previous states.
+Examples: logic gates, adder, subtractor, decoder, encoder, multiplexer or de-multiplexer.
-- **Sequential circuit** - can remember the previous states, the output is determined by the current input values and previous states.
+- **Sequential circuit** - can remember the previous states, the output depends on the input velue and previous states.
 Examples: flip-flops, counters, shift registers, RAM.

 ### 3. Explain the concept of clock skew and how it can affect FPGA designs. <a name="13"></a> [UP↑](#tof)
 **Clock skew** (pol. *Przesunięcie zegara*) - it's in synchronous digital